Q. What is the difference between a determinate and an indeterminate tomato?

 back to top

 - Seeds germinated on a heat mat in flats will get off to a particularly fast start.
 A soil temperature of 70 degrees is essential; higher (like mid-80s) is better in those early days.
-I do not use a heat mat because I sow directly in APS cells (insulated, self-watering foam trays that last many years), not seed flats.
+I do not use a heat mat when I sow directly in insulated, self-watering foam trays that last many years, rather than typical cellpacks and flats.
+If you use a mat, remove it once seeds germinate; heat mats are for germinating, specifically.

-- If you’re re-using seedling flats or APS or other containers, clean with a 1:10 bleach:water solution.
+- If you’re re-using seedling flats or other containers, clean with a 1:10 bleach:water solution or hot, soapy water.

 - Barely cover seeds after sowing with ¼ inch more mix and tamp down, then moisten thoroughly (easiest with a spray bottle).
 If you are using a bottom-watering system like APS, mist the tops, then fill the water wells.